slavomirpsota/BasicSpringWebApp/README.md

 > ID (Integer)
 > NAME (String)
 > SURNAME (String)
+And search by ID, there are 5 default DB entities at IDs 101-105

 **I have NOT implemented any validations, so please follow the data types as instructed above.**